-Our Level I pediatric Trauma Center sees more than 1,000 patients each year.
-All trauma activation patients are seen in the ED by a team consisting of emergency physicians, trauma surgeons and intensivists.
-There are two dedicated ultrasound machines for emergency department use, and we have a fellowship-trained pediatric ultrasound director.
+Our Level I Pediatric Trauma Center is the only designated pediatric trauma center for San Diego County, and all trauma activation patients are seen in the ED by a team consisting of emergency physicians, trauma surgeons and intensivists.
+The ED has state-of-the-art equipment, including noninvasive ventilation capabilities, two video laryngoscopes and a fiberoptic bronchoscope.
+There are five dedicated ultrasound machines for emergency department use, and we have three fellowship-trained pediatric emergency ultrasound faculty members.

-Rady Children’s is the primary pediatric teaching institution for the UC San Diego School of Medicine.
-Medical students and pediatric, emergency medicine, and family medicine residents from several different training programs rotate through the Rady Children’s ED.
+Rady Children’s is the primary pediatric teaching institution for UC San Diego School of Medicine, and the ED is the pediatric emergency medicine training site for the UC San Diego emergency medicine and pediatrics residency programs.
+Medical students and pediatric, emergency medicine and family medicine residents from several different training programs rotate through the Rady Children’s ED.
 Pediatric emergency medicine fellows supervise these trainees in a graduated fashion.

 We have a two-year training program for emergency medicine residency graduates and a three-year program for pediatric residency graduates.
 We have been fortunate to attract fellows from both types of residency training, and our faculty includes pediatric emergency physicians with backgrounds in both pediatrics and emergency medicine.
-We take two fellows a year.
-The PEM fellowship training program has been continuously accredited by Accreditation Council for Graduate Medical Education since its inception
+We accept two fellows a year.

-We are happy that you are interested in the PEM fellowship at Rady Children’s and UC San Diego.
-We participate in ERAS and only accept applications through this route.
+We appreciate your interest in the PEM fellowship at Rady Children’s and UC San Diego.
+We participate in ERAS and only accept applications via this route.
 We wish you the best of luck in this process.